Host a Short-Term Foreign Exchange Student

 STEP is a cultural emersion and volunteer B1/B2 or visa waiver program.
 Participants spend 1-3 months volunteering and learning about American life.
 By living with a host family, they get to experience a typical American household.
 During the day, they volunteer at local non-profit organization where they will experience the American spirit of donating time and helping a community.

-CHI has been developing the Short Term Enrichment Program since 1996.
+CHI has been developing the STEP Program since 1996.
 In the recent decade, STEP has been expanding all over the world and the number of participants has rapidly increased.
-From less than 10 participants in 1996 to 250 in 2015, STEP is steadily growing, adapting and constantly changing the lives of international youth, local organizations and American families.
+From less than 10 participants in 1996 to almost 1,000 in 2019, STEP is steadily growing, adapting and constantly changing the lives of international youth, local organizations and American families.

 To make sure there is enough time to find a suitable placement and visa application, CHI suggests that all applications should be submitted at least 12 weeks prior to the program start date.

 CHI has been organizing cultural exchange programs since 1980; we have regional and local coordinators all over the country overseeing the quality of program in their territories.
 The international partners recruit and screen participants from their home countries, collect and submit full application packages to CHI.
 The coordinators then match the participants with host organizations according to their qualification and requested focus; match them with host families, supervise, implement the overall program, and assist with any problem or questions that may occur.

 Participants join STEP for so many different reasons: